lucasreis10/lucasreis10/README.md

 lucasreis10@github
 -------------------------
 I am a Software Engineer
-I have a strong interest in Software Architecture Working on Software Development as Software Architect Learning about Software Architecture
+I have a strong interest in Software Architecture and Cloud Technologies Working on Software Development as Software Architect Learning about Software Architecture and Cloud
 Main languages: Java, JavaScript & Kotlin
 Love coffee, anime & table tennis
 ```